expo/expo/docs/pages/faq/implementing-a-checkbox.md

 ---
-title: 'Implementing a checkbox in React Native'
+title: 'Implementing a checkbox for Expo and React Native apps'
 ---

 import ImageSpotlight from '~/components/plugins/ImageSpotlight';